94929/picture-processing/README.md

 - **Aims**
   - To practice writing simple programs and designing classes in Java.
-  - To introduce the use of packages in Java.
+  - To introduce the use of *packages* in Java.
-  - To introduce the unit testing framework JUnit.
+  - To introduce the unit testing framework *JUnit*.

 - **Problem**
   - You will be given a skeleton project with several helper classes, a partially completed test suite and several test images.